Dacrytherium: Middle Eocene

 Reconstruction of Amphirhagatherium weigelti of MP12-MP13.
 The genus persisted until MP20.

 In the level MP13, D. cf. elegans fossils cooccurred with those of many other mammals such as the herpetotheriid Amphiperatherium, miacid Quercygale, proviverrine Proviverra, equoid Hallensia, palaeotheres Propalaeotherium and Plagiolophus, lophiodont Lophiodon, choeropotamids (Haplobunodon, Rhagatherium and Amphirhagatherium), and the cebochoerid Cebochoerus.

 Undisputed fossil remains of D. elegans occur in several sites of France and Switzerland that date back to MP16, such as Mormont Eclépens, Le Bretou, and Robiac.
+Although sources typically point to the exclusivity of D. elegans in MP16 localities, a 2025 source suggests that it was present in the Swiss locality of Egerkingen, dating to MP14.
 The locality of Robiac indicates that D. elegans coexisted with similar mammal faunas as earlier species of the genus, such as the herpetotheriids Peratherium and Amphiperatherium, hyaenodonts Paroxyaena and Cynohyaenodon, miacids Paramiacis and Quercygale, palaeotheres (Palaeotherium, Plagiolophus, Anchilophus), lophiodont Lophiodon, cebochoerids Cebochoerus and Acotherulum, choeropotamid Choeropotamus, dichobunid Mouillacitherium, robiacinid Robiacina, xiphodonts (Xiphodon, Dichodon, and Haplomeryx), amphimerycid Amphimeryx, and other anoplotheriids Catodontherium and Robiatherium.
 Fossil localities such as the Creechbarrow Limestone formation in England, an MP16 locality where some D. elegans fossils were uncovered, suggest a subtropical climate that could support closed forested environments for arboreal animals and animals with folivorous and/or frugivorous diets.

 By MP16, a faunal turnover occurred, marking the disappearances of the lophiodonts and European hyrachyids as well as the extinctions of all European crocodylomorphs except for the alligatoroid Diplocynodon.
 The causes of the faunal turnover have been attributed to a shift from humid and highly tropical environments to drier and more temperate forests with open areas and more abrasive vegetation.
 The surviving herbivorous faunas shifted their dentitions and dietary strategies accordingly to adapt to abrasive and seasonal vegetation.
 The environments were still subhumid and full of subtropical evergreen forests, however.
 The Palaeotheriidae was the sole remaining European perissodactyl group, and frugivorous-folivorous or purely folivorous artiodactyls became the dominant group in western Europe.